Rhodesia in Brief

 This site was started in 2011, and much has been added in the years since, but there is much more to come so revisit when you have time!

-Various articles, pictures, maps, recordings and ephemera dating back to the 1890s (the large majority of which are from my own archive) seek to portray the Real Rhodesia; the Jewel of Africa.
+Various articles, pictures, maps, recordings and ephemera dating back to the 1890s (nearly all from my own personal archive) seek to portray the Real Rhodesia; the Jewel of Africa.

 Those who have first hand experience and personal memories of Rhodesia are now generally aged over 50 and within a few decades, sorry to say, we will all be gone!
 I have arranged for my children to keep this site on line for at least a few decades after that so there will be an accessible record for the next generation.

 The country called Rhodesia existed for 90 years and much was achieved during this time – and not just in the last few years.
 To future generations the 1960s and 70s will be just as much history as the 1890s or 1930s.
 For this reason this site seeks to present aspects of Rhodesia from the whole of her life.